WithPrecedent/naru/README.md

 ### Dispatchers

+The table below outlines the functionality of the general transformers (dispatchers), what types they support, and whether there is a recursive option for applying the function to nested objects as well.

 | name | effect | supported types | recursive option |
 | --- | --- | --- | --- |
 | `add_prefix` | Adds `prefix` to `item` with optional `divider` | `dict`, `list`, `set`, `str`, `tuple` | ✅ |